Sly-Dog/attachments/README.md

-# This is a folder with media and other thingys
+# This is a folder with media and other stuff